 Plum Bud Gall Mites

-As noted in the Plum Bud Gall Mite Fact Sheet, this is a fairly new pest in California, and there aren't tested treatment options available.
+As noted in the Plum Bud Gall Mite (PBGM) Fact Sheet, this is a fairly new pest in California, and there aren't tested treatment options available.
 However, a CDFA pest rating proposal for the plum bud gall mite says, “The galls appear to have little or no impact on stone fruit trees in this state.”
 It later states, “The impact to stone fruit has been minor and apparently limited to the presence of galls.
 Fruit production and general tree health do not appear to be impacted.”

 • Related Articles